-The current Downtown Station was always intended to be a temporary structure, and the time has come to build a permanent facility.
-The most prominent part of the MetroRail Red Line, it is the smallest, yet busiest of our 9 stations.
-Our goal is to create a great public plaza that ties together Downtown Station, the Convention Center and surrounding hotels and businesses, as well as to offer a unique, integrated visitor experience for downtown Austin.
+The current Downtown Station was always intended to be a first step, and the time's come to move to the next sstep and build a permanent station.
+The current facility is the smallest, yet busiest of our 9 MetroRail stations.
+Our goal is to create a great public plaza that ties together Downtown Station, the Convention Center and surrounding hotels and businesses.

-The new Downtown Station will serve as a public gathering space and an iconic landmark for a thriving part of Central Austin, an architectural gateway into downtown.
-While the station and adjacent plaza will enhance the area's public space, its primary function will be to facilitate connections between MetroRail and other kinds of transportation.
-Riders will connect to:
+While the new Downtown Station and adjacent plaza will enhance the area's public space, its primary function will be to make easy connections between MetroRail and other kinds of transportation.
+Customers will be able to connect to:

 - Electric Cab